tlienart/SimonCoste.github.io/research.md

 Joint work with [Yizhe Zhu](https://sites.google.com/uci.edu/yizhezhu).

-[Arxiv link](https://arxiv.org/abs/1907.05603) -- Published in *Random Matrix Theory and Applications*.
+[Arxiv link](https://arxiv.org/abs/1907.05603) -- published in *Random Matrix Theory and Applications*.

 This is a note on "bulk insider" eigenvalues for the non-backtracking spectrum of SBM.
 We prove their existence in the $\omega(\log n)$ regime, which partially answers a question of [Dall'Amico et al 2019](https://arxiv.org/abs/1901.09715).
 The existence is still not proved in the sparse regime (feb.
 2021).

 ### The characteristic polynomial of sparse matrices seen from infinity

-[Arxiv link](https://arxiv.org/abs/2106.00593) -- to appear in *Electronic Journal of Probability*.
+[Arxiv link](https://arxiv.org/abs/2106.00593) -- published in *Electronic Journal of Probability*.

 Following the recent paper of [Bordenave, Chafaï and Garcia-Zelada](https://arxiv.org/pdf/2012.05602.pdf), I show that when $A_n$ is a random $n\times n$ matrix with all $n^2$ entries independent random variables with distribution $\mathrm{Bernoulli}(d/n)$ and $d>1$ is fixed while $n \to \infty$, then the random polynomial $det(I_n - zA_n)$ converges weakly in distribution towards a random analytic function on $D(0, 1/\sqrt{d})$.
 This function is a Poisson analog of the *Gaussian Holomorphic Chaos*, see [Najnudel, Paquette, Simm 2020](https://arxiv.org/pdf/2011.01823.pdf).
 The result is also proved when $d$ is allowed to grow to infinity with $n$ slowly.
 In this semi-sparse regime, the limits are more classical Gaussian objects and the statement on the eigenvalues is still valid: in particular, the second eigenvalue sticks to the bulk of the circular distribution.